Here is a gist of how the scope_guard machinary could be written:

 - a finalization step: executing previously deferred functions if the above check is fulfilled.

-are just convenience classes, which are essentially preconfigured scope_guards
+scope_fail and scope_success are just convenience classes, which are essentially preconfigured scope_guards.

 I’ve archived the original repo - @Robert-Andrzejuk you seem to have a fork of it, but there’s little activity.
 I expect to simply delete it soon.